10 Things to Do in Boston in October

 Head of the Charles Regatta| ©Christopher Schmid

-The Head of the Charles Regatta, also known as HOCR, is one of the main events held in the city of Boston in October as it is the largest two-day regatta in the world.
-It gathers annually around 11000 sailors, 1900 boats and around 60 events related to the regatta are held.
+The Head of the Charles Regatta, also known as HOCR, is one of the main events held in Boston in October, as it is the largest two-day regatta in the world.
+It brings together around 11,000 rowers and 1,900 boats every year, with around 60 events related to the regatta taking place.

-The fun of the event is not limited to being a simple spectator, but you will be able to enjoy other related events, such as the Weld exhibition, the rowing and fitness exhibition, etc., although you can also watch the race relaxing from the Eliot Bridge.
+The fun of the event is not limited to being a mere spectator, as you can also enjoy other related events, such as the Weld exhibition, the rowing and fitness exhibition, etc., although you can also watch the race in a relaxed manner from the Eliot Bridge.

-In addition, there is another point of interest in the city in the so-called Reunion Village.
-This is a fair located on the banks of the Charles River on the Cambridge side where the participants of the event come and where you will find stalls with food, drinks, exhibitions, etc. A must during the Head of the Charles Regatta.
+In addition, there is another point of interest in the city called Reunion Village.
+This is a fair located on the Cambridge side of the Charles River, which is attended by event participants and where you will find food and drink stalls, exhibitions, etc. It is a must-visit meeting place during the Head of the Charles Regatta.

 Details of interest

-• When: last week of October (may change, it is advisable to consult the official website of the Regatta).
+• When: last week of October (subject to change, it is advisable to check the official Regatta website).

 Halloween in Boston, Decorations| ©Andrew Watson